Skip to main content

 Swiss citizens have the same rights in Iceland as citizens of EEA states.

 Citizens of countries outside the EEA must obtain a limited work permit before arriving to work in Iceland.
 If an individual is already in Iceland when applying for the first time for a limited work permit, they are normally required to leave the country.
-The Directorate of Labour is able to provide further information.

 Applications for Limited Work Permits